jordanjasuta/webscraping_tools/README.md

 </p>

-One the data is pulled, it can be fed into a ggplot with minimal adjustments to produce a map such as the one seen below.
+Once the data is pulled, it can be fed into a ggplot with minimal adjustments to produce a map such as the one seen below (not related to COVID-19, merely a contained example of the potential results of webscraping).

 ![alt text](https://github.com/jordanjasuta/Top10Cities/blob/master/imgs/Citiesplot.png "Final plot")